23 Best Places to Visit in Central Mexico in Fall and Winter

 17. Xilitla, San Luis Potosí

-Xilitla is nestled in the lush Huasteca region of central Mexico and home to about 51,000 residents and has roots in Huastec and Nahuatl culture.
-It is a pueblo magico and home to beautiful, colorful buildings.
+It is home to about 51,000 residents and has roots in Huastec and Nahuatl cultures.
+It is a pueblo mágico and home to beautiful, colorful buildings.

 The principal attraction in Xilitla is a surrealist sculpture garden called Las Pozas.
-Created by artist Edward James, who envisioned his own version of the Garden of Eden, Las Pozas is a mesmerizing sculpture garden where reality blends with fantasy.
-Wander among the whimsical structures, capture the unique artistry in photographs, and cool off in the serene natural pools.
+Created by artist Edward James, who envisioned his version of the Garden of Eden, Las Pozas is a mesmerizing sculpture garden where reality blends with fantasy.

 You can also visit the Cascada Los Comales, a waterfall near Las Pozas.
 You can’t swim, but it is a fun and easy hike for those wanting to spend more time in nature.

-Xilitla provides a perfect backdrop for a few days of exploration and relaxation in the Huasteca area.
 There are a few great hotels and restaurants that make it an easy stopover if you’re spending time traveling through the area.

 18. Real de Catorce, San Luis Potosí